-The Annual Meeting of Shareholders of MicroVision, Inc. (the "Company"), will be held at Courtyard Marriott Bellevue/Redmond, 14615 NE 29th Place, Bellevue, WA 98007 on June 2, 2015 at 9:00 a.m. for the following purposes:
+The Annual Meeting of Shareholders of MicroVision, Inc. (the "Company"), will be held at Courtyard Marriott Bellevue/Redmond, 14615 NE 29th Place, Bellevue, WA 98007 on June 7, 2017 at 9:00 a.m. for the following purposes:

 - 1. To elect seven directors to serve until the next annual meeting; - 2.
 To approve an amendment to the 2013 MicroVision, Inc. Incentive Plan; - 3.
-To ratify the selection of Moss Adams LLP as the Company's independent registered public accounting firm for the current fiscal year; and - To conduct any other business that may properly come before the meeting and any adjournment or postponement of the meeting.
+To ratify the selection of Moss Adams LLP as the Company's independent registered public accounting firm for the current fiscal year; - 4.
+To hold a non-binding advisory vote on the compensation of the Company's named executive officers; - 5.
+To hold a non-binding advisory vote on the frequency of future executive compensation votes; and - 6.
+To conduct any other business that may properly come before the meeting and any adjournment or postponement of the meeting.